From Farm to You.

 The Australian blueberry industry requires firm guidelines about fruit maturity at harvest; growers need to continually enforce this quality control during picking.
 In the present market environment, all blueberries produced in Australia can be sold for the greatest returns on the domestic market.

 There are still many Australians yet to try a blueberry.
+In 2015/16 only 41% of households purchased blueberries.
 'Point of sale' promotions, trade shows and farmer's markets have provided a valuable opportunity for recruiting new consumers.
 Fresh blueberries compete with processed snack foods along with other fresh fruit.
 This is a concern as blueberries often command a premium price over most other fresh berries and other processed fruit.
 In a recent survey of consumers, 79% of those interviewed indicated that price was a major influence on their purchasing decision.
 Many commented that while they enjoyed eating blueberries, they were too expensive to eat regularly.

 There are three main berry industries in Australia.
 The strawberry industry is the most significant, blueberry intermediate and the various Rubus species smaller.
 Production and sales of these fruit are steadily increasing, reflecting global trends in berry crops (also known as soft fruit) and the interest in their benefits to human health.
-Blueberry production more than doubled from 2002 to 2007.
+Blueberry production increased by more than 1000 tonnes from 2014 to 2016 and continues to grow.
 Within the blueberry industry, 'Pick Your Own' and organic operations are trending.

 Blueberry establishment and production costs

 Blueberry production is capital intensive with high development and labour costs.
 However, the short time interval between establishment and first returns coupled with high demand and reasonable prices will offset the high costs.